nynmakwana/Currency-Converter/README.md

 # Currency-Converter
-## This project made by group of 2 students of GSFC Unviersity for JAVA Assignmet.
+## This project made by group of 2 students of GSFC Unviersity for JAVA Assignment.
 ## About Project

 - It Converts Currency based on pre-defined values.